-This assay is intended for use with samples such as Plasma and Serum.
+This assay is recommended for use with Cell Culture Supernatants, EDTA Plasma, Heparin Plasma, and Serum(Plasma collected using EDTA, Heparin).
 The sample collection protocols below have been provided for your reference.

-Breast Milk - Centrifuge samples for 20 minutes at 1000×g to remove particulates.
+Breast Milk - Centrifuge samples for 20 minutes at 1,000 × g to remove particulates.
 Collect the supernatant for assaying.
 Store un-diluted samples at -20°C or below.
 Avoid repeated freeze-thaw cycles.

 Cell Lysates - Collect and pellet the cells by centrifugation and remove the supernatant.
-Wash the cells 3 times with PBS then resuspend in PBS.
-Lyse the cells by ultrasonication 4 times.
-Alternatively freeze the cells to -20°C and thaw to room temperature 3 times.
-Centrifuge at 1500×g for 10 minutes at 2 - 8°C to remove cellular debris.
+Wash the cells three times with PBS then resuspend in PBS.
+Lyse the cells by ultrasonication four times.
+Alternatively freeze the cells to -20°C and thaw to room temperature three times.
+Centrifuge at $1,500 \times g$ for 10 minutes at 2°C to 8°C to remove cellular debris.
 Collect the supernatant for assaying.
 Store un-diluted samples at -20°C or below.
 Avoid repeated freeze-thaw cycles.

-Erythrocyte Lysates - Centrifuge whole blood for 20 minutes at 1000×g to pellet the cells and remove the supernatant.
-Wash the cells 3 times with PBS then resuspend in PBS.
-Freeze (-20°C)/thaw (room temperature) the cells 3 times.
-Centrifuge at 5,000×g for 10 minutes at 2-8°C to remove cellular debris.
+Erythrocyte Lysates - Centrifuge whole blood for 20 minutes at $1,000 \times g$ to pellet the cells and remove the supernatant.
+Wash the cells three times with PBS then resuspend in PBS.
+Freeze the cells to -20°C and thaw to room temperature three times.
+Centrifuge at $5,000 \times g$ for 10 minutes at 2°C to 8°C to remove cellular debris.
 Collect the supernatant for assaying.
-Erythrocyte lysates must be diluted with Reference Standard & Sample Diluent before running.
+Erythrocyte lysates must be diluted with Sample Diluent before running.
 Store un-diluted samples at -20°C or below.
 Avoid repeated freeze-thaw cycles.

-Plasma - Collect plasma using EDTA or heparin as an anticoagulant.
-Centrifuge samples for 15 minutes at 1000×g at 2-8°C within 30 minutes of collection.
+Plasma - Collect plasma using EDTA, Heparin as an anticoagulant.
+Centrifuge samples for 15 minutes at 1,000 × g at 2°C to 8°C within 30 minutes of collection.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
+Store undiluted samples at -20°C or below.
 Avoid repeated freeze-thaw cycles.

 Platelet-Poor Plasma - Collect plasma using EDTA as an anticoagulant.
-Centrifuge samples for 15 minutes at 1000×g at 2-8°C within 30 minutes of collection.
-It is recommended that samples should be centrifuged for 10 minutes at 10,000×g for complete platelet removal.
+Centrifuge samples for 15 minutes at 1,000 × g at 2°C to 8°C within 30 minutes of collection.
+It is recommended that samples should be centrifuged for 10 minutes at 10,000 × g for complete platelet removal.
 Collect the supernatant for assaying.
 Store un-diluted samples at -20°C or below.
 Avoid repeated freeze-thaw cycles.

-Sperm and Seminal Plasma - Allow semen to liquefy at room temperature or 37°C. After liquefaction, centrifuge at 2,000×g for 10-15 minutes.
+Sperm and Seminal Plasma - Allow semen to liquefy at room temperature or 37°C. After liquefaction, centrifuge at 2,000 × g for 10 to 15 minutes.
 Collect seminal plasma supernatant for assaying.
-Wash the precipitated protein 3 times with PBS then resuspend in PBS.
-Lyse the cells by ultrasonication then centrifuge at 2,000×g for 10-15 minutes.
+Wash the precipitated protein three times with PBS then resuspend in PBS.
+Lyse the cells by ultrasonication then centrifuge at $2,000 \times g$ for 10 to 15 minutes.
 Collect the supernatant for assaying.
-Store un-diluted samples at -20°C or below.
+Store un-diluted samples at -20° C or below.
 Avoid repeated freeze-thaw cycles.

-Serum - Use a serum separator tube and allow samples to clot for 2 hours at room temperature or overnight at 4°C before centrifugation for 20 minutes at approximately 1000×g.
+Serum - Use a serum separator tube and allow samples to clot for 2 hours at room temperature or overnight at 4°C before centrifugation for 20 minutes at approximately $1,000 \times g$.
 Collect the supernatant for assaying.
 Store un-diluted samples at -20°C or below.
 Avoid repeated freeze-thaw cycles.

-Tissue Homogenates-Because preparation methods for tissue homogenates vary depending upon tissue type, users should research tissue specific conditions independently.
-The following is one example only.
+Tissue Homogenates-Because preparation methods for tissue homogenates vary depending upon tissue type, users should research tissue specific conditions independently; the following is one example only.
 Rinse tissues in PBS to remove excess blood and weigh before homogenization.
-Finely mince tissues and homogenize them in 5-10mL of PBS with a glass homogenizer on ice.
-Lyse the cells by ultrasonication or freeze (-20°C)/thaw (room temperature) 3 times.
-Centrifuge homogenate at 5000×g for 5 minutes.
+Finely mince tissues and homogenize them in 5mL to 10mL of PBSwith a glass homogenizer on ice.
+Lyse the cells by ultrasonication or freeze the cells to -20°C and thaw to room temperature three times.
+Centrifuge homogenate at 5,000 × g for 5 minutes.
 Collect the supernatant for assaying.
 Store un-diluted samples at -20°C or below.
 Avoid repeated freeze-thaw cycles.